ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/SPRacingH7/README.md

 ## RC Input

-RC input is configured on the T2 (UART2_TX) pin.
+RC input is configured on the R1 (UART1_RX) pin.
 It supports all serial RC protocols.
-For protocols requiring half-duplex serial to transmit telemetry (such as FPort) you should setup SERIAL2 as an RC input serial port, with half-duplex, pin-swap and inversion enabled.
+For protocols requiring half-duplex serial to transmit telemetry (such as FPort) you should setup SERIAL1 with half-duplex, pin-swap and inversion enabled.

 ## FrSky Telemetry